• Skip to primary navigation

 • Cream Cheese: ALWAYS use full-fat brick cream cheese.
 My favorite brand to use is Philadelphia cream cheese.

-• Granulated Sugar: adds the sweetness.
+• Granulated Sugar: adds sweetness.

 • Sour cream: the sour cream adds a subtle form of tanginess to the cheesecake.
-You can also substitute in greek yogurt as well.
+You can also substitute in Greek yogurt as well.

 • Powdered sugar: adds more sweetness and absorbs and firms up the cheesecake.